-Man shattered, in-tears as even close family members don't vote for him
+Candidate in-tears as close family members don't vote for him: Did he react too early?

 New Delhi, May 24: Losing in elections can hurt, but what can hurt more is when you come to know that even your own family members have not voted for you.
 Although it is not possible to know who voted for whom as the EC norms strictly prescribe adhering to secret ballot, one cannot possible avoid noticing if the total number of votes polled are less than even the number of family members.